Calligraphy Tools

 surface.
 Keep at least twelve inches between your face and the page as you write.
 This distance enables you to judge the balance of your letters in relation to each other and to the whole page.

-couple of newspaper sections folded in half.
+The best surface for writing Arabic calligraphy is fairly flexible.
+Try clipping your calligraphy onto a magazine or a couple of newspaper sections folded in half.
 Hold the paper with your left hand against your right thigh close to the knee, and write with your right hand.
 When using a magazine or newspaper as a writing support, keep the open side (the side you flip through) facing up towards your knee and the closed (folded) side facing down.

 Try to breathe in before each stroke; hold your breath during the stroke; and exhale after completing the stroke.
 If your legs fall asleep and your back aches, just stand up and walk around every ten minutes or so.
 Writing for even a brief period each day will make this position feel natural in a matter of weeks.